wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-manage-device-controller.md

 **Q.** How do I return my controller to service after it has been shut down and removed?

-**A.** To return a controller to service, you must insert it into the chassis as described in [Replace a controller module on your StorSimple device](storsimple-controller-replacement.md).
+**A.** To return a controller to service, you must insert it into the chassis as described in [Replace a controller module on your StorSimple <!-- deleted by customization device](/documentation/articles/storsimple-controller-replacement) --><!-- keep by customization: begin --> device](storsimple-controller-replacement.md) <!-- keep by customization: end -->.

 ## Next steps

-- If you encounter any issues with your StorSimple device controllers that you cannot resolve by using the procedures listed in this tutorial, [contact Microsoft Support](storsimple-contact-microsoft-support.md).
+- If you encounter any issues with your StorSimple device controllers that you cannot resolve by using the procedures listed in this tutorial, [contact Microsoft <!-- deleted by customization Support](/documentation/articles/storsimple-contact-microsoft-support) --><!-- keep by customization: begin --> Support](storsimple-contact-microsoft-support.md) <!-- keep by customization: end -->.

-- To learn more about using the StorSimple Manager service, go to [Use the StorSimple Manager service to administer your StorSimple device](storsimple-manager-service-administration.md).
+- To learn more about using the StorSimple Manager service, go to [Use the StorSimple Manager service to administer your StorSimple <!-- deleted by customization device](/documentation/articles/storsimple-manager-service-administration) --><!-- keep by customization: begin --> device](storsimple-manager-service-administration.md) <!-- keep by customization: end -->.